watermint/toolbox/docs/commands/dropbox-file-lock-all-release.md

 Release all locks under the specified path

+Releases all file locks held by the current user across the account.

 # Security

 `watermint toolbox` stores credentials into the file system.
 That is located at below path: